santismo/Chord.Injector/README.md

 3. Drag the AIFF into Logic as above.

 ## Notes
-- The page must be served over HTTP (GitHub Pages works).
-Local `file://` URLs will not allow fetch or Web MIDI access.
 - In block-chord mode, enable `Hold block chords until next chord` to gate the chord lengths cleanly.
 - `Preserve original MIDI notes` keeps the captured MIDI instead of generating block chords.(still experimental)